reactiveui/website/input/docs/handbook/scheduling/index.md

-Scheduling is a core part of writing any app that uses the Reactive Extensions, as all operations that are deferred (i.e. run on other threads or on the UI thread).
+Scheduling is a core part of writing any app that uses the Reactive Extensions, as all operations are deferred (i.e. run on other threads or on the UI thread).
 Schedulers allow apps to control what context code runs in, and it is important that libraries that run code on other threads are scheduler-aware.
 ReactiveUI provides two app-wide schedulers that should be used in-place of other schedulers such as the built-in Rx schedulers:

 * **RxApp.MainThreadScheduler** - This scheduler executes on the UI thread.
 On XAML-based platforms, this is equivalent to Dispatcher.BeginInvoke.

 * **RxApp.TaskpoolScheduler** - This scheduler executes code via the TPL taskpool.
 This is equivalent to Task.Run.

-To use these two inbuilt schedulers use the 'ObserveOn' extension method in your Observable chain.
+To use these two inbuilt schedulers use the `ObserveOn` operator in your Observable chain:

-If you want to use it as part of a observable chain use the ObserveOn operator:
 ```cs
 this.WhenAnyValue(x => x.MyImportantProperty).ObserveOn(RxApp.MainThreadScheduler).Subscribe(x => ...);
 ```